RichardLitt/birdinginvermont.com/src/nfc-species/bbwa.md

 > Gives flight call regularly while perched and in flight during the day as well as during nocturnal migration.

+Stephenson and Whittle (2013) note of this warbler's "rising dense buzz":

+> Buzzy; dense; initial downslur keeps from having smooth profile; gives this call during day; distinctive.

+Dunne (2006) notes:

+> Flight call is a short, soft, high "che'e," given with a slight vibrancy, that sounds like Blackpoll but is thinner and less buzzy.

+Dunn and Garrett (1997) note:

+> Flight Note is a buzzy _zeet_, also very similar to flight note of Blackpoll.

 ### Call Description

 These are all quoted directly from Landsborough (2017)